 It started with mere tears in her eyes and then it became a ground swelling.
 Heartfelt emotions overwhelmed her little soul.
 Our eldest daughter had felt closeness.
 To family.
 In new ways and deeper levels.
 A sense of belonging swelled from within her inner being while captured in our smallness of space.
 And now…she didn’t want to go to the place we once called home.
 For the first time in her life, she realized that home is not a building.
 Not a street address.
 Not a zip code.
 Oh no, home is where you belong.

 Unknowingly, she had felt a piece of heaven.
 A place where she would belong.
 Emotionally whole.
 Physically well.
 Spiritually content.
-She had a God-wink moment where she felt completed satisfied.
+She had a God-wink moment where she felt completed satisfied because she was able to live for something bigger than herself.
 She cried.
 We embraced.
 And then we said good-bye.
-Over the past few months we had touched intimacy not only with each other, but with someone bigger than you and I.
+Over the past few months we had touched intimacy not only with each other, but with someone bigger than ourselves.

 NOTE: This blog is a continuation of #mystory, “What Do You Want?”